 St. Mary’s and Gymnasium Ochsenhausen have been conducting yearly student exchanges since the fall of 1995.
 The exchange is organized in conjunction with the German American Partnership Program (GAPP) and is partially subsidized by both the German and American governments.
-Each year a group of approximately 22 students from Gymnasium Ochsenhausen visits St. Mary’s in the spring, and every other year a group of St. Mary’s students travels to southern Germany in June.
+Each year a group of approximately 22 students from Gymnasium Ochsenhausen visits St. Mary’s in the spring, and every other year St. Mary’s students travel to southern Germany in June.

 For those unfamiliar with the exchange, our sister school is a good match for St. Mary’s for many reasons.
 Located in southern Germany between scenic Lake Constance and the ancient city of Ulm, Gymnasium Ochsenhausen boasts a long history as a rigorous academic school.
 Its students come from rural communities (Ochsenhausen, with 7000 inhabitants, is the largest town in the area), and they enjoy coming to the Rogue Valley with all it has to offer in the way of natural beauty and city life.
 Both schools can boast of open, friendly and safe communities, and there is strong support from the students, parents, teachers and school administration for the ongoing exchanges.

-This year, the St. Mary’s group will depart from Medford on June 9 and begin their tour by traveling to Köln, Triers, Würzburg, Rothenburg ob der Tauber, and Munich, and then arrive in Ochsenhausen on June 18.
+This year, the St. Mary’s group will depart from Medford on June 9 and begin their tour by traveling to Hamburg, Berlin, Potsdam, Dresden, Prague, and Munich, before arriving in Ochsenhausen on June 20.
 There they will spend almost two weeks living with their host families and attending school.
 On the weekends, they will travel to nearby sights with their exchange partners.
-The group will depart from the Frankfurt airport on June 29 to return to Medford.
+The group will depart from the Munich airport on July 3 to return to Medford.